niyaan21/thereportgenscholar/src/README.md

 *   **Voice-to-Text Research Notes:** Capture ideas, notes, and observations on-the-go using audio input.
 Transcribed notes can be edited and saved locally in the browser.
 *   **Interview Transcription & Analysis:** Upload audio/video files for automated transcription and AI-powered thematic analysis, sentiment detection, and key insight extraction.
 *   **Mind Map Concept Extraction:** Analyzes text input to identify a main idea and key concepts with related terms, providing a structured starting point for mind mapping.
-*   **Text-to-Speech for Reports:** Listen to generated report sections with AI-powered audio playback.
+*   **Text-to-Speech for Reports:** Listen to generated report sections with AI-powered audio playback for enhanced accessibility and proofreading.
+*   **Simulated Originality Check:** Run a simulated plagiarism check on generated reports to gauge content originality and identify sentences with plausible, invented academic sources.
 *   **Secure User Authentication:** Robust Firebase authentication (Email/Password, Sign in with Google).
 *   **Intuitive User Interface:** Clean, modern, and responsive UI built with Next.js, ShadCN UI, and Tailwind CSS.
 *   **Downloadable Outputs:** Export reports in structured JSON and formatted PDF.